-At MECC, spontaneous expressive activities may occur outside as long as they do not block access to campus buildings, obstruct vehicular or pedestrian traffic, substantially disrupt previously scheduled campus events, substantially disrupt College operations, constitute unlawful activity, or create a clear and present threat to public safety, according to Campus Police

-No College personnel may impose restrictions on students, student organizations, or their sponsored guests who are engaging in spontaneous expressive activities due to the content or viewpoint of their expression or the possible reaction to that expression.
-In the event that other persons react negatively to these activities, Campus Police shall take all necessary steps to ensure public safety while allowing the expressive activity to continue.
+- 1. MECC is not required to designate any indoor area as available for spontaneous expressive activities.
+In the event that MECC elect to do so, college officials shall prominently post the areas in which students, student organizations, and their sponsored guests may engage in spontaneous expressive activities.
+Any areas so designated must (a) apply equally to all students and student organizations and (b) not depend upon the content or viewpoint of the expression or the possible reaction to that expression. - 2.
+For outdoor campus facilities and areas, students, student organizations, and their sponsored guests may freely engage in spontaneous expressive activities as long as they do not (a) block access to campus buildings, (b) obstruct vehicular or pedestrian traffic, (c) substantially disrupt previously scheduled campus events, (d) substantially disrupt college operations, (e) constitute unlawful activity; or (f) create a clear and present threat to public safety, according to MECC's Campus Police Department. - 3.
+No college personnel may impose restrictions on students, student organizations, or their sponsored guests who are engaging in spontaneous expressive activities due to the content or viewpoint of their expression or the possible reaction to that expression.
+In the event that other persons react negatively to these activities, college officials (including Campus Police or security) shall take all necessary steps to ensure public safety while allowing the expressive activity to continue.

-Food Service

-The Red Fox Grill food service is located in Holton Hall.
-Vending machines are located throughout the campus.